marcospgp/tinyORM/README.md

 - Pre or post processing your objects, such as updating an `updated_at` timestamp before saving.
 Storage engines can constrain the types they handle to include certain fields.

+## Type validation

+TinyORM is based on typescript and thus doesn't enforce type validation at runtime.

+You can use an existing library for this functionality, such as `zod`.

+Like other kinds of data pre-processing, it should be implemented at the storage engine level.
+You can write a custom storage engine with a wrapping function that takes in whatever it needs, then call it and pass the result to your model.

 ## Tradeoffs

 Everything in computer science has tradeoffs, and TinyORM is no exception.
 These are the ones we get by radically optimizing for simplicity and development speed.